toltman/student-borrowers/README.md

 # student-borrowers
 Use Geodata to append geographic information to CFPB database on consumer complaints

-View the notebook in the VA Redistricting directory for geodata visualizations
+View [this notebook](https://github.com/toltman/student-borrowers/blob/master/VA%20Redistricting/VA%20Redistricting.ipynb) in the VA Redistricting directory for geodata visualizations